 The marriage license fee is $60.00 (plus $5.00 portal administrative cost).
 The fee may be paid online or in-person at the time the application is submitted to a marriage license agent.
 The marriage license expires 30 days from and including the date of issuance, after which it automatically becomes null and void.
 There is no waiting period once the license is approved.

 For more details, click here.

-Having a Big Island elopement always calls for extra adventure!!
+Having a Big Island elopement always calls for extra adventure!
 The Big Island is technically the island of Hawaii, but it is the largest island, hence its nickname.
 There is so much to see and do here.
-Keep in mind: this is called the Big Island for a reason.
 There are only a few main highways, so going from that one location to the next can take an hour or multiple hours!
-It is an island for those who like road trips and adventure.
+It is an island for those who like road trips.
 You absolutely need to rent a car.

-This is one of my all time favorite experiences in Hawaii and is the number one thing I recommend doing if you visit the Big Island.
+This is one of my all-time favorite experiences in Hawaii and is the number one thing I recommend doing if you visit the Big Island.
 I (Sydney) went on a Manta Ray snorkel tour in Kona.
-The boat tour started just before sunset so once we were out on the water, I saw one of the most incredible Hawaiian sunsets to this day.
+The boat tour started just before sunset so once we were out on the water, I saw one of the most incredible Hawaiian sunsets I’ve ever seen.
 Then, we geared up and got in the water once it was dark.
-There was a long, rectangle foam noodles for us to hold onto and float while we looked down into the water.
-These tours use lights to attract plankton which draw in the Manta Rays who eat them!
+There were long, rectangle foam noodles for us to hold onto and float while we looked down into the water.
+The tour guides used lights to attract plankton which drew in the Manta Rays, who eat the plankton!

 Bike or Hike to active Lava Flow

 On the east side of the island is approximately a 6 mile gravel trail that leads you lava flowing into the ocean.
 It is nothing short of amazing to witness new earth being made before your eyes.
 You can also walk but renting a bike is much faster.
 We recommend going at night so you can see the lava glow and avoid hot temperatures of the day.